 This may sound logical, but it goes deeper than that.
-The easier the supplier can do their job, the more you will benefit from it as well.
-Make sure that you enable them to do their work as well as they can – although they will also advise you on their needs.
-We see many organizations “het werk over de schutting gooien” as we say in Holland 😉 It’s like saying: great, your’e now taking care of this, good luck, see you later!
-Make sure to be involved in the transition period, provide the supplier with any access they need, make sure they are aware of crucial processes, and provide them with another very crucial element: technology.
-The use of a facility management system for example can be very useful.
-With a system like this you can keep track of notifications made by the end-users to that they can be fixed by the supplier shortly.
-It enables efficient working and efficient communication streams.
+The easier the supplier can do their job, the more you will benefit from that.
+Make sure that you enable them to do their work as well as they can.
+We see many organizations “het werk over de schutting gooien” as we say in Holland 😉 It's like saying: great, you're now taking care of this, good luck, see you later!
+Make sure to be involved in the transition period and provide the supplier with any access they need.
+Also make sure they are aware of crucial processes.
+And, provide them with another very crucial element: technology.
+The use of an FM system for example can be very useful.
+With a system like this you can keep track of notifications made by the end-users so that they can be fixed by the supplier shortly.
+It enables efficient communication and operation.

 4. Contract represents relationship

 Be aware of the relationship you have with your supplier.
 This should be reflected in the contract with the right tone of voice and agreements.
 This also depends on the product or service.
-An example: after an extensive selection process you have selected a supplier that will handle all facilities based on Integrated Facility Management.
-These types of contracts are long-term and extensively built on a relationship of trust and collaboration.
-It wouldn’t make sense to put an extremely detailed contract in place including the tasks that this supplier would be performing then, right?
-In a contract like this, parties work together very closely, and the contract should leave room for flexibility and initiative by the supplier to propose innovations and solutions.
+An example: after an extensive selection process you have selected a supplier that will handle all facilities based on Integrated FM.
+These types of contracts are long-term and built on a relationship of trust and collaboration.
+It wouldn't make sense to put an extremely detailed contract in place including the tasks that this supplier would perform, right?
+In contracts like this, parties work together very closely.
+The contract should leave room for flexibility and initiative by the supplier to propose innovations and solutions.

 5. Honor the contract